sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/05-basic-knowledge-exercise.md

 ### Question 4

-Take two numbers if first number is less than second number than print your name, age and mobile number else print your father name, age and mobile number.
+Take any two numbers.
+If first number is less than second number than print your name, age and mobile number else print your father name, age and mobile number.

 ### Question 5